-1.1 Over a five year period, At least 25% of DPD graduates will apply for a supervised practice program within 12 months of graduating.
+1.1 Over a seven year period, At least 50% of DPD graduates will apply to a supervised practice program within one year of completing the program.

-1.2 Over a five year period, Acceptance into a supervised practice program by ≥ 50% of DPD graduates who apply for a supervised practice program.
+1.2 Over a seven year period, Acceptance into a supervised practice program by ≥ 50% of DPD graduates who apply for a supervised practice program.

-1.4 Over a five year period, Of the students who complete a supervised practice program, ≥ 80% will rate the DPD program as being “adequate” or higher in preparing them for a dietetic internship.
+1.4 Over a seven year period, Of the students who complete a supervised practice program, ≥ 80% of those who respond to the graduate survey will rate the DPD program as being “adequate” or higher in preparing them for a dietetic internship.

-1.5 Over a five year period, Of the DPD graduates who complete a supervised practice program, ≥80% will pass the Registration Examination for Registered Dietitians on their first attempt.
+1.5 Over a seven year period, Of the DPD graduates who complete a supervised practice program, ≥80% will pass the Registration Examination for Registered Dietitians on their first attempt.

 Program Objective measures:

-2.1 Over a five year period, The DPD will include representation of at least three ethnic/racial groups and 5% male students.
+2.1 Over a seven year period, The DPD will include representation of at least three ethnic/racial groups and 5% male students.

-2.2 Over a five year period, Eighty percent or more of DPD graduates will indicate cultural awareness and sensitivity or will be employed in a work setting that requires cultural sensitivity and awareness.
+2.2 Over a seven year period, Eighty percent or more of DPD graduates will indicate cultural awareness and sensitivity.

 Program Objective measures:

-3.2 Within 1 year of completing the DPD, ≥ 50% of students will have participated in one or more professional activities including but not limited to continuing education events, workshops, seminars, association, meetings, professional updates, graduate level coursework.
+3.2 Over a 7-year period, at least 50% of graduates responding to the one year post-graduation survey will indicate having participated in one or more professional activity including but not limited to continuing education events, workshops, seminars, association, meetings, professional updates, graduate level coursework.

 *Program outcome data is available upon request